 Be careful when choosing loan programs because some have very high interest rates, which means you have to pay more money.
 Government interest rates are considered low and usually do not go above 10%.
 [You can study the table on page 4 to see interest rates and terms for government loans.]
-Loan amounts can vary depending on the cost of your school and which bank you go to.
-Be aware that private loans often include origination fees.
-Usually the loan check will be sent directly to you, and it's your responsibility to pay your school bills.
-Each bank has different policies, especially concerning interest rates, repayment periods, and when repayment begins.
-It would be best to ask different banks what they can offer so you get the best deal available!
-It is important that you get all of the details of your loan directly from the loan officer at your lending institution.
-To help you understand some of the language of loan programs, we have provided you with some general information.
+Loan amounts can vary depending on the cost of your school and which the type of loan you take out (government vs private bank loan).

 How long will I have to repay the loan?

 For most student loans you do not have to start paying immediately after receiving the money.
 This is called deferred repayment.
 Usually you have to start making payments 6 to 9 months after graduation, withdrawal from school, or dropping below half-time status.